-Has the Arts Council gone to war with the arts?
+Has the Arts Council gone to war with the arts?main

 Early last week, hours after Arts Council England detailed its first wave of funding cuts, an anonymous polemic appeared on a generally respectable arts website.